10 Things You Didn’t Know About Prince William And Kate Middleton’s Relationship

 In 2007, after William was photographed getting a little too close with a couple of different women during a couple of night’s out, Kate gave him an ultimatum – either he gives her his full commitment or they break up.
 William ended up choosing the latter.
 While Kate was devastated, she didn’t mope.
 Instead, she and her sister got dressed up and began hitting the town.
 She also joined the Sisterhood, a group of 21 women who were planning to row from Dover to Cap Gris Nez in a dragon boat to raise money for charity.
 Within a few weeks and before she finished training for the race, she and William were back together.

 Following their split in 2007, Wills made a pact with Middleton during a trip to Seychelles about their future together.
 They decided that they were going to stay together and made a secret pact that he would make her his wife, but only after he finished his military training.

 1. Proposal and Marriage

 During a trip to Kenya in October 2010, William finally proposed to his university sweetheart in a secluded log cabin, using his mother’s 12-carat oval blue Ceylon sapphire ring.
 According to the Prince, he wanted to propose in Africa because it’s one of the places he feels most comfortable.
 “I regularly daydream.
 Africa is definitely one of the places I go to.
 It does completely settle me down.
 [Kate] understands what it means to me being in Africa, and my love of conservation,” he told CNN.
 “I didn’t really plan it that far in advance.
 I just knew I wanted it to feel comfortable where I did it and I wanted it to mean something, other than just the act of getting engaged.”
-The couple announced their engagement in November 2010 and then were married on April 29, 2011 at Westminster Abbey.
-The couple now have two children, Prince George and Princess Charlotte, and they are currently expecting their third child.
+The couple announced their engagement in November 2010 and were married on April 29, 2011, at Westminster Abbey.
+The couple now has two children, Prince George and Princess Charlotte, and they are currently expecting their third child.